noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

   - always design around eventually consistency
     - strongly consistency means you received the latest, but subsequent writes it may be stale whenever based on previous reads

+### data sources

+- structured: stored as a series of data values in related tables for complex queries and analysis
+- unstructured: stored as files (e.g. media, video, etc), thus querying requires specialized tools to catalog and query
+- semistructured: stored in json files that are loaded at runtime; the structure is highly flexible enabling some querying and analysis but not at the level of structured data

+### db architectures

-### relational
+#### relational

 - all about minimizing data storage via normalization
 - this strict requirement on deduplication causes some queries to be cumbersome/cpu intensive
 - either OLTP or OLAP, anything with unknown query patterns

-### no/newsql

-- all about minimizing CPU time relative to data storage and i/o
-- data storage is now much cheaper than cpu time, hence the popularity of nosql dbs
-- does have higher i/o costs as generally you have to retrieve duplicated data at each trip
-- provides greater flexibilty in structuring your data, since your not concerned with normalization
-- OLTP with known request patterns
-  - live/interactive applications
-  - hot/active data
-  - smaller documents
-  - known query patterns

-#### document
+##### document

 - store data as some type of document structure, e.g. JSON

-### graph
+#### graph

 - for traversing multi-layered relationships and highly connected datasets

-### key value
+#### key value

-- optimized to store and retrieve key-value pairs in large volumes and in milliseconds
+- optimized to store and retrieve unstructured data in key-value pairs in large volumes and in milliseconds

-### in memory
+#### in memory

 - used for read-heavy and compute intensive applications that require low latency access to data